humdrumcomet/LuaHelper/README.md

 ```
 luapackageloader
 luacode
-luaHelper
+siunitx
 ```

-Both `luapackageloader` and `luacode` are available in standard tex distributions but as of writing `luaHelper` must be installed manually and can be found [here](https://github.com/humdrumcomet/luahelper).
+All three packages are available in standard tex distributions.

 ## Installation
 To install this package manually, first make sure that you have a local texmf directory with a